mmstq/hotel-app/README.md

    - Booking confirmation after successful submission.

 4. **Check-In/Check-Out**:
-   - Guests can check in and check out, updating the room status accordingly.
+   - Guests can check in and out, and the room status will be updated accordingly.

 5. **Booking History**:
    - View past and upcoming bookings with room details, stay dates, and payment status.